 Suboxone and Zubsolv are brand-name medications that contain buprenorphine and naloxone.
 They have the exact same ingredients – Buprenorphine and Naloxone.
 Suboxone is available in both a tablet and a strip, while Zubsolv is a brand name for the tablet form only.
 They work equally well to treat OUD.

-Suboxone is a medication approved by the Food and Drug Administration (FDA) and is used to treat OUD.
+Suboxone is a medication approved by the Food and Drug Administration (FDA) and used to treat OUD.
 It has two main components: buprenorphine and naloxone.

 Suboxone is available as a sublingual film or a tablet in four different strengths, each having a buprenorphine-to-naloxone ratio of 4:1.
-It generally takes less than 15 minutes to dissolve when placed under the tongue or between the cheek and gums.
+It generally takes less than 5 minutes to dissolve when placed under the tongue or between the cheek and gums.

 Although both Suboxone formulations are equally effective, you should be aware of three key differences.